-If your core focus is having access to the best possible hardware available, then look no further than the new MacBook Pro powered by the M1 Max.
-This laptop combines an incredible display and the return of the HDMI port and SD card reader with an outstanding keyboard and insane performance.
+If your core focus is having access to the best possible hardware available, then look no further than the new MacBook Pro powered by the M2 Max.
+This laptop takes everything great about the previous M1 version and makes it even faster.

 Best PC Laptop for Photographers: Dell XPS 15 (9510)